mik3online/belly-button-challenge/README.md

   - (c) creating a BUBBLE CHART for each Subject ID ( Use otu_ids for the X values, Use sample_values for the Y values, Use sample_values for the marker size, Use otu_ids for the marker colors, Use otu_labels for the text values )

 ——————————————————————————

+Instructions to run locally:

+1 - download Folder "belly-button-challenge" and all of it's Files/Contents

+2 - In Terminal, navigate to folder where index.html is located:  cd <locate folder locally>

+3 - Once Navigated to the Folder, In Terminal type:  python -m http.server

+4 - you will be given localhost to view html, probably: http://localhost:8000/

+5A - Either navigate to "http://localhost:8000/" in your Browser, or 5B - Right-Click on "index.html" in "belly-button-challenge"  Folder and choose: "Open With" & select a Browser

+——————————————————————————